GarageGames/Torque3D-Wiki/ExtendedMove-Class.md

 $TORQUE_EXTENDED_MOVE = true;
 ```

 After making this change you will need to run your project's `generateProjects.bat' file to rebuild the Visual Studio files.

+### Example project.conf ###

 Here is a complete example of a `project.conf` file with the required change, along with Leap Motion controller support:

 ```
 <?php